 Small Businesses Say Rescue Loans Come With Too Many Strings Attached

-Christian Piatt finally got a loan to help rescue his brand new bar and restaurant in Granbury, Texas.
+Christian Piatt finally got a loan to help rescue his brand-new bar and restaurant in Granbury, Texas.

 But it wasn't easy.

-He applied through the federal Paycheck Protection Program that's meant to help small businesses threatened by the pandemic.
+He applied through the federal Paycheck Protection Program, which is meant to help small businesses threatened by the pandemic.
 One bank told him it couldn't lend through the program.
 Another told him he might have better luck elsewhere.
 The third approved his loan and he got the money.

 Now he's wondering: How should he use his $34,000 loan?

 "I understand in principle it's encouraging us to get people back to work," said Piatt, the co-owner of Brew Drinkery, which was forced to shut down only 51 days after opening.
-"But in practice when you have a retail storefront that is not being allowed by local authorities to operate in the way that we had before, there should be some consideration to make it to account for that."
+"But in practice, when you have a retail storefront that is not being allowed by local authorities to operate in the way that we had before, there should be some consideration to make it to account for that."

 He's talking about rules laid out by the Treasury Department regarding how forgiveness of the loans will work.
 The small business relief program created by the CARES Act reopened Monday with new funding.

 The loans can be forgivable — meaning they won't necessarily have to be paid back.
 But there are conditions on forgiveness.
 One big one: 75% of the forgiven amount must be spent on payroll.
-And the rest can only be spent on a few categories: rent, mortgage interest, or utilities.
+And the rest can only be spent on a few categories: rent, mortgage interest or utilities.

 That wasn't what the CARES Act originally said.
 Rather, those are rules that the Treasury and the Small Business Administration created at the start of the program, saying they did it anticipating a high number of applications.

 Inventory is not one of those forgivable categories.
 That was a problem for Piatt.
-When his brewery and restaurant closed, he was sitting on a lot of beer, food, and kombucha — things that will eventually go bad.
+When his brewery and restaurant closed, he was sitting on a lot of beer, food and kombucha — things that will eventually go bad.
 Under the program's rules, he wouldn't be reimbursed for any of it.

 So Piatt asked his banker what to do.